DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ### Scope and purpose

-This documents describes the correct way of producing and parsing E-ARK compatible Submission Information Packages (SIP).
+This document describes the correct way of producing and parsing E-ARK compatible Submission Information Packages (SIP).
 The main objectives of this specification are:

 * To define the general structure for a Submission Information Package format in a way that it is suitable for a wide variety of archival scenarios, e.g. document and image collections, databases or geographical data;
 * To recommend best practices regarding metadata, content and structure of SIPs.